seanhess/hyperbole/README.md

   button (SetMessage "A new message") id "Set Message"
 ```

 When the user clicks the button, the server runs the `message` handler, which returns new HTML.
-The view containing the button is updated via virtual DOM, while the rest of the page remains the same
+Only the view containing the button is updated via virtual DOM, while the rest of the page remains the same

 Combining multiple pages into an application